 - The Artix security service picks up most of its SSL/TLS security settings from the artix_services scope.
-In particular, the default configuration of the security service uses the X.509 certificate specified by the principal_sponsor settings in this scope. - The plugins:security:iiop_tls:addr_list variable lists the addresses of all of the security services in the cluster.
+In particular, the default configuration of the security service uses the X.509 certificate specified by the principal sponsor settings in this scope. - 3.
+The plugins:security_cluster:iiop_tls:addr_list variable lists the addresses for all of the security services in the cluster.
+Each address in the list is preceded by a + sign, which indicates that the service embeds the address in its generated IORs. - The plugins:security:iiop_tls:host and plugins:security:iiop_tls:port settings specify the address where the security service listens for incoming IIOP/TLS request messages.

-The first entry, not prefixed by a + sign, specifies the address of the current security service instance.
-The remaining entries, prefixed by a + sign, specify the addresses of the other services in the cluster.

-The + sign indicates that an entry affects only the contents of the generated IOR; it does not affect the security service's listening port.

-- 4. The plugins:security:iiop_tls:host and plugins:security:iiop_tls:port settings specify the listening port for this security service instance. - 5.
-Edit the is2.properties entry in the plugins:java_server:system_properties list to specify the location of the properties file used by this security service instance (see "Configuring the is2.properties files" on page 317).
+5. Edit the is2.properties entry in the plugins:java_server:system_properties list to specify the location of the properties file used by this security service instance (see "Configuring the is2.properties files" on page 272).
 In this example, the properties file is called security01.is2.properties.

-Artix configuration for the second and third security services

-The Artix configurations for the second and third security services in the cluster are similar to the configuration for the first one, except that the address details and the location of the is2.properties file must be modified appropriately.

-For example, the second security service's configuration would be modified as highlighted in the following example:
+Artix configuration for the second and third security services The Artix configurations for the second and third security services in the cluster are similar to the configuration for the first one, except that the address details and the location of the is2.properties file must be modified appropriately.
+For example, the second security service's configuration would be modified as highlighted in the following example: Artix Configuration File artix_services { security_02 { plugins:security:iiop_tls:addr_list = ["security02:5002", "+security03:5003", "+security01:5001"]; plugins:security:iiop_tls:host = "security02"; plugins:security:iiop_tls:port = "5002"; plugins:java_server:system_properties = ["org.omg.CORBA.ORBClass=com.iona.corba.art.artimpl.ORBImpl", "org.omg.CORBA.ORBSingletonClass=com.iona.corba.art.artimpl.O RBSingleton","is2.properties=SecurityPropertiesDir/security02 .is2.properties","java.endorsed.dirs=ArtixInstallDir/cxx_java /lib/endorsed"]; }; };

-'''

-Artix Configuration File

-artix_services

-{

-...

-security_02 {

-...

-plugins:security:iiop_tls:addr_list = ["security02:5002",

-"+security03:5003", "+security01:5001"];

-plugins:security:iiop_tls:host = "security02";

-plugins:security:iiop_tls:port = "5002";

-plugins:java_server:system_properties =

-["org.omg.CORBA.ORBClass=com.iona.corba.art.artimpl.ORBImpl",

-"org.omg.CORBA.ORBSingletonClass=com.iona.corba.art.artimpl.O

-RBSingleton", "is2.properties=SecurityPropertiesDir/security02

-.is2.properties", "java.endorsed.dirs=ArtixInstallDir/cxx_java

-/lib/endorsed"];

-...

-};

-};

-'''